-Frangipane cream is a typical French pastry cream, with a mild almond flavor and widely used in all kinds of cakes and biscuits.
-It is a cream that is made by mixing traditional pastry cream and almond cream .
-With it, for example, the classic Galette de Rois (Kings cake) is made or it is also a classic in pear cakes and biscuits, among many others.
+The frangipane cream is a typical cream from French pastry, with a mild almond flavor and widely used in all kinds of cakes and sponge cakes.
+It is a cream that is made by mixing traditional pastry cream and almond cream.
+With it you make, for example, the classic Galette des Rois (Kings' cake) or it is also a classic in pear tarts and sponge cakes, among many others.

 What is frangipane cream

-To make frangipane cream you just have to make pastry cream (with its vanilla touch) and a delicious almond cream, and we will mix them with a ratio of 1 to 2 (that is, 100 g of pastry cream for every 200 g of almond cream ).
+To make frangipane cream you only have to make pastry cream (with its vanilla touch) and a delicious almond cream, and we will mix them in a ratio of 1 to 2 (that is, 100 g of pastry cream for every 200 g of almond cream).

-The fact of having to make 2 different creams may seem tedious if you're just starting out in confectionery, but far from that perspective, you should know that making these creams is really simple (and the result is exceptional!).
+The fact of having to make 2 different creams may seem tedious if you are just starting in baking, but far from that perspective you should know that making those creams is really simple (and the result exceptional!).

-While the pastry cream is flavored with vanilla extract, the almond cream is flavored with a liqueur - it's often flavored with dark rum or other liqueurs, I personally like to use muscatel.
+While the pastry cream is flavored with vanilla extract, the almond cream is flavored with a liqueur — it is often flavored with dark rum or other liqueurs; personally I like to use moscatel.

-I recommend you always start by making the pastry cream, so while it cools you make the almond cream and, when you finish this second one, you can mix both to make your frangipane cream.
+I recommend always starting by making the pastry cream, so while it cools you make the almond cream and, when you finish the second, you can already mix both to make your frangipane cream.

 Recipe to make frangipane cream